OpenTOSCA/opentosca-vintner/docs/docs/contributing/notes.md

 In the following, we briefly discuss limitations of our prototypical implementation.

-1. We expect that each relationship templates is used exactly once
+1. We expect that each relationship templates is used exactly once.
-1. We expect that `relationship` at requirement assignments is a string
+1. We expect that `relationship` at requirement assignments is a string.
 1. We expect that names of hosting relations match `/^(.*_)?host(_.*)?$/` since we do not implement the TOSCA type system.
 1. We expect that names of connection relations match `/^(.*_)?connection(_.*)?$/` since we do not implement the TOSCA type system.